dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 ### ⯈ Bernoulli Distribution

-The best way to think about this distribution is to think about a biased coin toss where the probability of head is $p$ and the probability of tail is $1-p$.
+The best way to think about this distribution is to think about a biased coin toss where the probability of a head is $p$ and the probability of a tail is $1-p$.
 Whenever I come across any scenario that involves Bernoulli distribution, I try to project that scenario into a biased contain toss.

 #### ⯌ <u>Probability Density Function:</u>